The Aurora Prize for Writing 2020

 The Aurora Prize for Writing is a national competition run by Writing East Midlands, in partnership with the Society of Authors.
 The prize was first awarded in 2016 and seeks outstanding new writing in short fiction (of up to 2,000 words) and poetry (of up to 60 lines).
 With its heart firmly in the East Midlands, there are also prizes for the best writing from the region, in both categories.

-The prize will open for entries on Monday 30th March 2020 and the deadline for entries will be Monday 8th June 2020 at midnight.
-You will be able to enter the prize here.
+The prize is now open for submissions, and the deadline for entries is Monday 8th June 2020 at midnight.

 You can read the winners from the 2019 prize, by clicking here.